jhudson8/restful-redux/README.md

 ## Basic Example
-This is all you need to fetch, reduce and get access to your model data.
+This is all you need to fetch, reduce and get access to your model data and loading states.
 Here we will be fetching user data.
 ### user action creator
 ```javascript
 import { createActionCreator } from 'restful-redux';